NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 Note that you will either need to log out and back into the system, or run `source ~/.bashrc` for the above change to take effect.

-!!! note
-    Swift users will need to request that a home directory is created for them by emailing [hpc-help@nrel.gov](mailto:hpc-help@nrel.gov).

-##### Save `.def` files to home folder and images to `$LOCAL_SCRATCH` or /projects
+### Save `.def` files to home folder and images to `$LOCAL_SCRATCH` or /projects

 An Apptainer definition file (`.def`) is a relatively small text file that contains much (if not all) of the build context for a given image.
 Since your `$HOME` folders on NREL's HPC systems are regularly backed up, it is strongly recommended to save this file to your home directory in case it accidentally gets deleted or otherwise lost.
 Since `.sif` images themselves are 1. typically large and 2. can be rebuilt from the `.def` files, we recommend saving them to a folder outside of your `$HOME`, for similar reasons described in the previous section.
-If you intend to work with an image briefly or intermittantly, it may make sense to save the `.sif` to your `$LOCAL_SCRATCH` folder, from which files get automatically deleted after 30 days.
+If you intend to work with an image briefly or intermittantly, it may make sense to save the `.sif` to your `$LOCAL_SCRATCH` folder, from which files can be purged if they haven't been accessed for 28 days.
 If you plan to use an image frequently over time or share it with other users in your allocation, saving it in a `/projects/` location you have access to may be better.